dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

 }
 ```

-The test will then fail and the `get_random_number.dart` class code must be changed to the following.
+The test will fail so we must update the code in `get_random_number.dart` to the following:

 ```dart